Thanks for emailing that article!

 Many studies have been done, and in most cases there were no changes in IOP or visual field, except for one report indicating a minor change in visual field.

 Moderate exercise over time can result in a lowering of IOP that can last several months.
 In addition to helping lower pressure, exercise helps the brain, the heart, and the cardiovascular system.
 We encourage patients to exercise appropriately.

-Article by John Hetherington, Jr., MD, Clinical Professor of Ophthalmology at the University of California at San Francisco and past president of the International Glaucoma Society.
-Dr. Hetherington is a founder of the Glaucoma Research Foundation.
+John Hetherington, Jr., MD (1930-2020) was a Clinical Professor of Ophthalmology at the University of California at San Francisco and past president of the International Glaucoma Society.
+Dr. Hetherington was a founder of the Glaucoma Research Foundation.